DGX AI Cluster

 To further enhance data throughput and scalability, the cluster has been recently upgraded with a dedicated 1.1 PiB Parallel File System (PFS) storage infrastructure.
 This storage system is integrated using NVIDIA Quantum InfiniBand switching technology with 400 Gbps bandwidth, providing high-speed, low-latency communication between compute and storage layers.
 This architecture significantly improves performance for large datasets, distributed AI workloads, and multi-node training environments.

-The DGX AI Cluster represents a major step forward in strengthening IIT Kharagpur’s capabilities in AI research, high-performance computing, and data-driven innovation under the Centre of Computational and Data Sciences (CCDS).
+The DGX GPU Cluster represents a major step forward in strengthening IIT Kharagpur’s capabilities in AI research, high-performance computing, and data-driven innovation under the Centre of Computational and Data Sciences (CCDS).

 Network Architecture